kshirsagarpratik/Jenkins-GitLab-CI-CD-Service/README.md

 * In Main.py and Clone.py files, replace the Personal Access Token and URL of GitLab according to your setup.
 * Also you might have to change your network interface as a parameter in Main.py.
 (The default interface is the eth0 for WiFi on a Mac.)
-* By that, we mean 'ipconfig getifaddr en0'
+* By that, we mean `'ipconfig getifaddr en0'`

-* run the following commands.
+* Run the following commands.

 `sudo pip3 install -r requirements.txt`